alvarezrrj/alirey/README.md

 ## TO DO

-Create users table in admin panel
+Create users table in admin panel and allow admin to edit users

+Create big calendar in admin dashboard

 Send email reminder 20' before booking (scheduled task)